VKornel1031/KodiBrowser/README.md

 # KodiBrowser
 A minimalistic and beutiful browser.
+Also OpenSource!
+Uses DuckDuckGo.
+And looks good.